User Management

 Add a User

-Select Add user in the right top corner to add a new user.
+Select Add user from the top-right corner to add a new user.

 Fill out the form, all fields are required.